-Joni Mitchell pulls music from Spotify, saying she stands with Neil Young in covid protest
+Joni Mitchell pulls music from Spotify in stand with Neil Young against covid misinformation

 “I’ve decided to remove all my music from Spotify,” Mitchell wrote in a brief statement on her website on Friday.
 “Irresponsible people are spreading lies that are costing people their lives.
 I stand in solidarity with Neil Young and the global scientific and medical communities on this issue.”

-The singer, who last year celebrated the 50 year anniversary of her album “Blue,” also linked to an open letter signed by medical and scientific professionals calling on Spotify to “immediately establish a clear and public policy to moderate misinformation on its platform.”
+The singer, who last year celebrated the 50-year anniversary of her album “Blue,” also linked to an open letter signed by medical and scientific professionals calling on Spotify to “immediately establish a clear and public policy to moderate misinformation on its platform.”

-The letter explicitly names “The Joe Rogan Experience” podcast hosted by Joe Rogan, and a particular episode featuring guest doctor Robert Malone “for promoting baseless conspiracy theories” and said the podcast had a “concerning history of broadcasting misinformation, particularly regarding the COVID-19 pandemic.”
+The letter explicitly names “The Joe Rogan Experience” podcast hosted by Joe Rogan, and a particular episode featuring guest doctor Robert Malone, “for promoting baseless conspiracy theories.”
+The letter said the podcast had a “concerning history of broadcasting misinformation, particularly regarding the COVID-19 pandemic.”

 The letter, signed by more than 270 experts, accused Spotify of “enabling its hosted media to damage public trust in scientific research and sow doubt in the credibility of data-driven guidance offered by medical professionals.”

-Spotify did not immediately respond to a request for comment from The Washington Post but in a statement a Spotify spokesperson told The Post earlier this week regarding Young: “We want all the world’s music and audio content to be available to Spotify users.
+Spotify did not immediately respond to a request for comment from The Washington Post, but in a statement a Spotify spokesperson told The Post earlier this week: “We want all the world’s music and audio content to be available to Spotify users.
 With that comes great responsibility in balancing both safety for listeners and freedom for creators.”

 “We have detailed content policies in place and we’ve removed over 20,000 podcast episodes related to covid-19 since the start of the pandemic.”